celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 {% page-ref page="../../overview.md" %}

 [Clone this Truffle project from GitHub to get started](https://github.com/critesjosh/hello_contract-truffle).
 This is a basic truffle project, with some additional files to help us with account management and deploying to a remote Celo test net node.
+Run `$ npm install` to install of the project dependencies.

 ## Hello World!